rmdoperario/EDP_FinalProject/README.md

-Sure, here's a README description for the provided HTML templates:

----

 # Student Management System HTML Templates

 This repository contains HTML templates for a Student Management System, designed for educational purposes.
 The system includes features for viewing, adding, editing, and deleting student records.